AlternativeLongboards/barcode_system/README.md

 ### **"How does barcode system network work?"**

 Working station gets static IP address in local wireless network.
 Each station connects with the MongoDB server (also with static IP).
 There is also an option of sending message by each working station.
-All this information is displaed using Node-RED Dashboard (running on server).
+All this information is displaed using NodeRED Dashboard (running on server).

 ![im2](https://github.com/AlternativeLongboards/barcode_system/blob/master/DOCS/barcode_working_station_network.jpg)

-### **"How does Node RED and Node RED dashboard work in basic"**
+### **"How does NodeRED and NodeRED dashboard work in basic"**

 Using Node RED server display information about collected barcodes such as: